 film in Saint-Paul de Vence

-As part of the 100th anniversary of the Victorine film studios, insight into how Jacques Prévert left his imprint in Saint-Paul de Vence through his film activities...
+As part of the 100th anniversary in 2019 of the Victorine film studios, insight into how Jacques Prévert left his imprint in Saint-Paul de Vence through his film activities...

 Two voices resound in the night, «Good people, sleep in peace we are watching over you !».